rearc-data/covid-19-chicago/product-description.md

 ## Main Description
 As this outbreak has spread globally, Chicago Department of Public Health is tracking the COVID-19 cases and deaths closely and is using data to guide its response.

-If you are interested in subscribing to this product on AWS Data Exchange, please click [here](https://aws.amazon.com/marketplace/pp/prodview-awlpvbw6cui3g?ref_=srh_res_product_title).
+If you are interested in exploring this product on GitHub, please click [here](https://github.com/rearc-data/covid-19-chicago).

 ### Data Source
 This resource includes a PDF report of the latest data for cases of COVID-19 in Chicago, Illinois.
 This report is released daily by the City of Chicago.

 ## More Information:
 - [Source: City of Chicago | Latest Data](https://www.chicago.gov/city/en/sites/covid-19/home/latest-data.html)